TrueFiEng/Waffle/docs/source/features.rst

 Emitting events
 ^^^^^^^^^^^^^^^

-Testing what events where emitted with what arguments:
+Testing what events were emitted with what arguments:
 ::

   await expect(token.transfer(walletTo.address, 7))